 University of Kentucky Chandler Medical Center

-UK Hospital has Central and Eastern Kentucky's only Level I trauma center.
-UK Hospital handles the most severe traumas and has the only Level III neonatal intensive care unit in the area to treat the sickest infants.
-Kentucky Children's Hospital offers a 100-bed intensive care unit, post-anesthesia care unit, 17 operating rooms, 14-bed labor hall, and 26 mother-baby units.
-The hospital draws upon the resources of six UK colleges: Health Sciences, Dentistry, Medicine, Nursing, Pharmacy and Public Health.
+UK has central and eastern Kentucky's only Level I Trauma Center that handles the most severe traumas.
+We also have the only Level III neonatal intensive care unit (NICU) in the area to treat the sickest infants.
+Kentucky Children's Hospital offers 199 beds, including an intensive care unit with a designated cadiac unit, post-anesthesia care unit, 17 operating rooms, a 14-bed labor hall, and 26 mother-baby units.
+The hospital draws upon the resources of six UK colleges: Medicine, Health Sciences, Dentistry, Nursing, Pharmacy, and Public Health.

-From the immediately surrounding metropolitan area as well as more distant areas of the region come patients with a variety of both common and rare conditions requiring the latest in medical care.
-The Medical Center serves not only Lexington and the central Kentucky area, but also provides care for patients throughout the eastern half of Kentucky, from West Virginia, and northeastern Tennessee.
-For many of these patients our residents provide both primary and tertiary care.
+From the immediately surrounding metropolitan area, as well as more distant areas of the region, come patients with a variety of both common and rare conditions requiring the latest in medical care.
+Our medical center serves not only Lexington and the central Kentucky area, but also provides care for patients throughout the eastern half of Kentucky, from West Virginia, and northeastern Tennessee.
+For many of these patients, our residents provide both primary and tertiary care.

-Our new patient care pavilion opened in May of 2011.
-Our new facility will provide Kentucky with a state-of-the-art patient-centered facility staffed by nationally recognized experts in specialty and sub-specialty care.
+Our patient care pavilion opened in May of 2011.
+Our facility provides Kentucky with a state-of-the-art patient-centered facility staffed by nationally recognized experts in the specialty and subspecialty care.

 Kentucky Children's Hospital

 Kentucky Children's Hospital is a hospital located within a hospital, which means that it shares many of Chandler Medical Center's services and facilities.
-However, as the only children's hospital in the region, Kentucky Children's Hospital is able to treat the most critically ill children, as well as those with less severe illness or injury.
-With pediatric specialists for every system of the body, we are able to provide comprehensive care for all ages from infants through adolescents.
+However, as the only children's hospital in the region, Kentucky Children's Hospital can treat the most critically ill children, as well as those with less severe illness or injury.
+With pediatric specialists for every system of the body, we can provide comprehensive care for all ages from infants through adolescents.

 The Lexington Veterans Administration Medical Center